UPPMAX/R-python-julia-matlab-HPC/docs/python/batchPython.rst

         .. code-block:: sh

            #!/bin/bash
-           #SBATCH -A luXXXX-Y-ZZ # Change to your own after the course
+           #SBATCH -A lu2024-7-80 # Change to your own after the course
            #SBATCH --time=00:10:00 # Asking for 10 minutes
            #SBATCH -n 1 # Asking for 1 core